 Ramzi bin al-Shibh, The Becoming Of A Recluse, Terrorist & Torture Victim

-Born in Yemen under a devout religious family, Ramzi Bin al-Shibh early life is met with uncertainty.
-The young Yemeni took part in the 1994 Yemen civil war at the age of 22.
-He would fight for only a brief period before traveling to Munich,Germany to obtain a visa to the U.S. Exact details are unknown, but bin al-Shibh is well known in Islamist militant circles in Bosnia at this time.
+Born in Yemen under a devout religious family, Ramzi Bin al-Shibh early life was met with uncertainty.
+The young al-Shibh took part in the 1994 Yemen civil war at the age of 22 and would fight for only a brief period before traveling to Munich,Germany to obtain a visa to the U.S. Exact details are unknown, but bin al-Shibh is well known in Islamist militant circles in Bosnia at this time.
 The ex-wife of Reda Seyam will later recount traveling to Hamburg from Bosnia with bin al-Shibh and Seyam in 1996.
 Seyam has never been convicted of any serious charge, but he is widely regarded by intelligence officials as one of al-Qaeda’s most important operatives in Europe.

 He then applied for asylum inside Germany.
 From 1995 onward, while awaiting for the results of his asylum petition he traveled to Bosnia in 1996, He returned to Germany in 1997 only to find out his asylum was denied. al-Shibh would then travel back to Yemen, his birthplace, where he would obtain a student visa at the Germany embassy in Sanaa.
 He then traveled back to Hamburg, Germany only to become a recluse with poor social skills and had trouble in his grades at University of Hamburg. al-Shibh’s inexperience at becoming socially inclusive was noticeable to anyone.
 It was around 1997 when he first met Mohammad Atta at Al-Quds mosque in Hamburg, Germany.
 Atta found al-Shibh to be “mildly” interesting, only due to the commonality of their shared theological position.